Walt Stack: I'm going to do this 'til I get planted

 Sports Illustrated once sent a writer to do a story on Stack.
 The reporter followed him around for a week, getting to know his habits and training routine.
 The writer, so impressed at how Walt almost invariably ran eight and a half minute miles - regardless of the distance - came to the conclusion that "Walt Stack's pace is so steady, if he fell out of an airplane he probably would fall at the speed of 8.5 minutes per mile."

 Stack is the cause célèbre of many fascinating anecdotes during the course of his life and running career.
 He was long a card-carrying, dues paying member of the Communist Party.
-In 1982 he participated in the Ironman Triathlon in Hawaii, and he holds the event record for most time taken to finish, in dead last place.
+In 1981 he participated in the Ironman Triathlon in Hawaii, and he holds the event record for most time taken to finish, in dead last place.
 Surviving the ocean swim rather effortlessly, Stack commenced the 112 mi long bike ride on his single speed granny-basket bike, and finished the 42.195 km marathon run early the next morning, but not before stopping in for a full waffle breakfast prior to finishing.
-Stack finished in the record-breaking time of just over 26 hours.
-Officials implemented a cut-off time in subsequent years.
+Stack finished in the record-breaking time of 26 hours 20 Mins 25 secs.
+Officials implemented a cut-off time in subsequent years(1983 17 hours).

 In the summer of 1977, Richard Thalheimer (of The Sharper Image fame), chose Stack to be the poster boy for the Realtime Watch, which Thalheimer promoted as the first affordable, waterproof, and shock-resistant chronograph that could be reliably used by joggers.
 Thalheimer took out an ad in Runner's World featuring his friend Walt Stack, and sold thousands of the watches at $69 apiece, earning $1.5 million using Stack's image.